manoj-dhakal/philosloppy/README.md

 2) **Fine Tuning:** ✨ Embark on a quest to fine-tune the "unsloth/llama-3-8b-Instruct-bnb-4bit" model using Llama 3 and Unsloth. 🚀 Witness our models blossom into conversational virtuosos, ready for philosophical ponderings.

 3) **Deployment:** 🌐 Watch as our refined models gracefully take their places on the digital stage!
-Accessible via a serverless API, our models eagerly await to engage in spirited discussions, easily accessible with simple commands.
+Currently accessible on local machines using Ollama and soon accessible via a serverless API, our models eagerly await to engage in spirited discussions, easily accessible with simple commands.

 ## Usage